 All Cultural Trust Fund grant awards must be matched dollar for dollar.
 Applications must demonstrate a match based either on cash and/or in-kind donations.

-WCTF Grant Application
+WCTF Grant Application Process:

 As a grant recipient of the Wyoming Cultural Trust Fund, you are required to credit our support for your project.